dsyer/spring-grpc/samples/grpc-client/README.md

-# Spring Boot gRPC Sample
+# Spring Boot gRPC Client Sample

-This project is a copy one of the samples from the [gRPC Spring Boot Starter](https://github.com/yidongnan/grpc-spring-boot-starter/blob/master/examples/local-grpc-server/build.gradle).
+This project is a sample of a gRPC Client app with no server.
 Build and run any way you like to run Spring Boot.
 E.g:

 ```
-$ ./mvnw spring-boot:test-run
+$ ./mvnw spring-boot:run
 ...
   .   ____          _            __ _ _
  /\\ / ___'_ __ _ _(_)_ __  __ _ \ \ \ \